andrey-usa/LocalSearch/README.md

 # LocalSearch

-LocalSearch is an extended version of the original Stanford Code in Place final project Bajillion with some new features designed to improve search results and user experience.
+LocalSearch is an extended version of the original Stanford Code in Place final project assingment Bajillion with some added features designed to improve search results and user experience.

 ## Features